ukn/newrelic-plugin-agent/README.rst

             password: bar

-If you would like to use delegated authentication you need to add auth_db to desired databases.
-Example below shows unlikely case of three different authentication scenarios: database_name_1 uses admin db with admin_username and admin_password to authenticate. database_name_2 uses foobar_db and database_name_3 uses its local username and password.
+If you would like to use delegated authentication you need to add ``auth_db`` to desired databases.

+Example below shows unlikely case of three different authentication scenarios:

+- database_name_1 uses credentials defined in admin database (admin_username and admin_password).
+- database_name_2 uses credentials defined in foobar database
+- database_name_3 uses locally defined credentials.

 ::